silvanodd/ecs/README.md

 # Description

-This project is illustrative of how to use terraform to build/deploy an app into ECS Fargate across multiple account with CodePipeline.
+This project is illustrative of how to use terraform to build/deploy an app into ECS Fargate across multiple AWS accounts with CodePipeline.

 ![Diagram](./Diagram.jpg)
 <br>